Confluence in quantum K-theory of weak Fano manifolds and q-oscillatory integrals for toric manifolds: Confluence of the small -theoretic -function

 \begin{theorem} If $X$ is a smooth projective variety, such that, the anti-canonical bundle $K_X^\vee$ is nef, then the limit \ben \lim_{q\to 1} (q-1)^{\operatorname{deg}-1}\, \operatorname{ch}\Big( J(q, (q-1)^{m_1} Q_1,\dots, (q-1)^{m_r} Q_r) \Big) \een exists and it coincides with $J^{\rm coh}(1,Q)$. \end{theorem} It is natural to ask whether the $q$-difference system satisfied by the $K$-theoretic $J$-function has also a similar limit when $q \to 1$.
 We expect that the techniques from our proof of Theorem \ref{t1} can be used to prove that if we pullback the variables $Q_1, \dots, Q_r$ to $(q-1)^{m_1} Q_1,\dots, (q-1)^{m_r} Q_r$, then the formal limit as $q\to 1$ of the resulting system of $q$-difference equations exists and it coincides with the system of differential equations satisfied by the small cohomological $J$-function, evaluated at $z=1$.

 Note that using Equation \eqref{eqn:intro_cohom_J_recover_z}, we can recover the cohomological $J$-function for all $z$.
 We may assume that $\phi_i= \operatorname{ch}(\Phi_i)$ is a homogeneous cohomology class.
+Let us assume also that $\Phi_1=1$.
 Let us denote the complex degree (i.e. half of the standard cohomology degree) of $\phi_i$ by $|\phi_i|$.
 First, we will prove the following lemma.

 \begin{lemma} The limit \ben \lim_{q\to 1} (q-1)^{\operatorname{deg}-1} \operatorname{ch}\Big( \tau(q , (q-1)^{m_1}Q_1,\dots, (q-1)^{m_r} Q_r) \Big) \een exists and it is $0$.
 In other words, using the decomposition $\tau(q,Q)=\sum_{d,a} \tau_{d,a} (q) Q^d \Phi_a$ of Equation \eqref{tau-series}, we claim that \ben \tau_{d,a} (q)=0\quad \forall \mbox{$d$ and $a$, s.t., } |\phi_a| -1 + \int_d c_1(T_X) \leq 0. \een \end{lemma}